“If you don’t go within, you go without”

 We provide clean sheets, blankets and towels on a regular basis.

-It is always such a pleasure, after each Ayahuasca ceremony, to invite our guests to join me on the swim platform overhanging the lake to connect with the vibrant forest and gaze at the thousands of stars or the full moon reflected in the still water.
+It is always such a pleasure, after each Ayahuasca ceremony, to invite our guests to join me on the swim platform overhanging the lake to connect with the vibrant rainforest and gaze at the thousands of stars or the full moon reflected in the still water.

 It really is a magical place….